-The Council directs the City Manager to establish a Family Homestead Initiative, which will identify the following: (1) all Land Development Code requirements that are related to expanding or remodeling a single-family structure or constructing a secondary dwelling unit; and (2) all fees associated with expanding or remodeling a single-family structure or constructing a secondary dwelling unit.
+The Council directs the City Manager to establish a Family Homestead Initiative, which will identify the following: (1) all Land Development Code and Criteria Manual requirements that are related to expanding or remodeling a residential structure with three or fewer dwelling units or constructing a secondary dwelling unit; and (2) all fees associated with expanding or remodeling a residential structure with three or fewer dwelling units or constructing a secondary dwelling unit.
 This should include a list of the most common permits applied for by homeowners, how many of each permit is received annually by the City, and fees associated with those permit requests.

-BE IT FURTHER RESOLVED:
+BE IT FURTHER RESOLVED BY THE CITY COUNCIL OF THE CITY OF AUSTIN:

-As part of the Family Homestead Initiative, the Council directs the City Manager to create a proposal to: (1) streamline or scale systems for smaller residential projects, including a potential separate track or team focusing on Family Homestead Initiatives; (2) create written guidance for the requirements and fees related to expanding or remodeling a single-family structure or constructing a secondary dwelling unit; (3) explore options to address the permitting determinations that are made in error related to expanding or remodeling single-family structures or constructing secondary dwelling units (4) and; explore options where the written guidance controls in the event of a conflict in the permitting process.
+As part of the Family Homestead Initiative, the Council directs the City Manager to create a proposal to: (1) streamline or scale systems for smaller residential projects, including a potential separate track or team focusing on Family Homestead Initiatives; (2) create written guidance for the requirements and fees related to expanding or remodeling a single-family structure or constructing a secondary dwelling unit; (3) explore options to address the permitting determinations that are made in error related to expanding or remodeling single-family structures or constructing secondary dwelling units; (4) and explore options where the written guidance controls in the event of a conflict in the permitting process.

-BE IT FURTHER RESOLVED:
+BE IT FURTHER RESOLVED BY THE CITY COUNCIL OF THE CITY OF AUSTIN: